Fork me on GitHub

 # kubernetes_labels: a user with this role will be allowed to connect to

-# k8s clusters, which labels match expressions below.
+# k8s clusters with labels matching below.

 kubernetes_labels: